hvarga/prirucnik-za-softversko-inzenjerstvo/README.md

 **Web browser**

-Go to the https://github.com/hvarga/software-engineering-manual/archive/master.zip to download the source materials.
+If you are reluctant to install Git then point your web browser to the https://github.com/hvarga/software-engineering-manual/archive/master.zip to download the source materials.

 Web browser will download the source materials contained in a ZIP archive.
 Extract this archive somewher on your disk.